How To Stop Binge-Eating When DrunkSep 30, 2021

 Binge eating when drunk could be a sign of mental restriction.
 Referring back to my example of gorging on the fried rice when drunk - this was a classic sign of mental restriction.
 When sober, I’d never let myself enjoy a whole bowl of fried rice.
 There was always some limit I’d put on the quantity.
 And even with that limit, I wouldn’t let myself enjoy the carbs.

 So once I was drunk, and that level of thinking wasn’t there, I felt like I could finally dig in!
 I remember feeling so excited to get to eat all of that deliciousness - I would eat it so quickly.

 If you’ve got so many food rules and limits, then when your controls are lowered and you’re in this good mood (from alcohol), and you’re not judging your own weight, you go for these foods.

-HOW TO STOP BINGE EATING WHEN DRUNK
+HOW TO STOP COMPULSIVE EATING AND DRINKING?

 If we’re drunk and don’t have that level of self-control, how can we possibly stop ourselves from overeating or binge-eating?